Your brain has a bandwidth limit and you are probably exceeding it

 Every time you hunt for a file, scroll through messages to find a decision, or reopen tabs to relocate information, you burn working memory on retrieval rather than reasoning.

 Create single-source-of-truth locations.
 For each active project, maintain one location where all current information lives.
-This is not about organizing everything – it is about reducing the number of places your brain must search.
-One folder, one document, one channel per project.
+This is not about organizing everything.
+It is about reducing the number of places your brain must search: one folder, one document, one channel per project.

 Standardize recurring formats.
 If you write the same type of email, report, or update repeatedly, create templates.
 Templates convert a high-extraneous-load task (composing from scratch) into a low-extraneous-load task (filling in variables).